-The situation can get very confusing and intimidating when your home is on the verge of foreclosure or short sale, and you are in the middle of a divorce.
-Our attorneys can help you navigate through this complex situation, as we understand the relationship among divorce, bankruptcy, and foreclosure.
-We will guide you whether it is possible to acquire a loan modification and if you should try to keep the home.
+The situation can get very confusing and intimidating when your home is on the verge of foreclosure or a short sale, and you are in the middle of a divorce.
+Our attorneys can help you navigate through this complex situation, as we understand the relationship between divorce, bankruptcy, and foreclosure.
+We will guide you on whether it is possible to acquire a loan modification and if you should try to keep the home.

 Determining your Home’s Value

-You can rely on our attorneys to conduct proper valuation of your home if you and your spouse cannot decide on its value.
+You can rely on our attorneys to conduct a proper valuation of your home if you and your spouse cannot decide on its value.
 Our attorneys work with industry professionals such as property valuators, inspectors, and appraisers, to help you with complicated financial calculations and determine your home’s value.

 Contact Experienced Equity Division Attorneys Today

 At the Law Office of Fedor Kozlov, P.C., we provide our clients with practical information and in-depth legal counsel they need when they go through equity division in a divorce.
 We take time to understand your goals and present different options available to you along with their benefits and implications.
 Contact the Law Office of Fedor Kozlov, P.C., today at (847) 241-1299 to schedule a consultation with one of our experienced attorneys to evaluate your legal options.